diamirio/Endpoints/README.md

 ## Example

-To compile examples you need to download some dependencies using the Swift Package Manager.
+To compile examples you need to fetch some git submodules.
-Just open Terminal at `Endpoints/Example/Core` and type `swift package fetch`.
+Just open Terminal at `git submodule update --init --recursive`.

 ## Requirements